 What is a Revenge Trade?

-When trades are executed and it goes south, this is where the doubts start.
+When trades are executed, and it goes south, this is where the doubts start.
 It leads to traders ignoring textbook set-ups which become winners and leaves regret.

 Being new to the foreign exchange market is highly overwhelming.
-Even after the chart can be interpreted and analysis has been learned, this doesn’t change much.

 Summary: Trader Psychology Books You Should Read

 Mind you, before exploring trading psychology, technical/ fundamental analysis should have been learned.
-Without appropriate risk management, nothing changes really.
+Without appropriate risk management, nothing changes, really.